dasoto/maxtext/docs/guides/understand_logs_and_metrics.md

 In this example, given `model=deepseek2-16b`, `per_device_batch_size=1`, `max_target_length=2048` and no gradient accumulation, we have $\text{model tflop per device} \approx 31.86$.
 - 94.54% of the TFLOPs are attributed to learnable weight and 5.46% are attributed to attention.
-- As you will see next, this number is important for calculating performace metrics, such as TFLOP/s/device and model flop utilization (MFU).
+- As you will see next, this number is important for calculating performace metrics, such as TFLOP/s/device and Model FLOPs Utilization (MFU).

 You can find more information about model FLOPs and MFU in the [Performance Metrics](https://github.com/AI-Hypercomputer/maxtext/blob/main/docs/guides/performance_metrics.md) page.

 ## 4 Training Metrics

 Finally, we are getting to the training steps!
-In this section, we will introduce performance metrics including TFLOP/s/device, model flop utilization (MFU), and Tokens/s/device (throughput).
+In this section, we will introduce performance metrics including TFLOP/s/device, MFU, and Tokens/s/device (throughput).
 We will briefly cover learning metrics including loss and total weights.
 ```
 completed step: 0, seconds: 19.015, TFLOP/s/device: 1.676, Tokens/s/device: 107.703, total_weights: 8192, loss: 12.047
 completed step: 1, seconds: 0.323, TFLOP/s/device: 98.718, Tokens/s/device: 6345.508, total_weights: 8192, loss: 12.047